 This section identifies the biological and jurisdictional aquatic resources that may be impacted by the proposed project.
 The following identifies the existing biological and jurisdictional aquatic resources in the project area, analyzes potential impacts of the proposed project, and recommends mitigation measures to avoid or reduce potential impacts of the proposed project.
 Information from this section is summarized from the Biological Resources and Burrowing Owl Survey and Preliminary Jurisdictional Report prepared by Catalyst Environmental Solutions.
-These reports are included in Appendix E and F of this EIR, respectively.
+These reports are included in Appendix E1 and F of this EIR, respectively.
+Additionally, information was included in this section from the Burrowing Owl Non-Breeding and Breeding Season Surveys Report (Catalyst Environmental Solutions 2025a) (Appendix E2 of this EIR).